Catherine Deneuve

 Catherine Deneuve's husband David Bailey

-She didn't divorce her official husband for a long time but considered herself free from family obligations.
-When she met the brilliant Italian actor Marcello Mastroianni on the set of the film "Liza," they began a whirlwind romance, crowned by the birth of their daughter Chiara (born in 1972).
+She didn't divorce her husband for a long time but considered herself free from any family ties.
+When she met the brilliant Italian actor Marcello Mastroianni on the set of "Liza," they started a passionate romance that led to the birth of their daughter Chiara in 1972.

 Catherine Deneuve and Marcello Mastroianni